-Welcome to our FAQs page.
+Welcome to the Milestones Preschool FAQs page.
 Please click on any of the questions below to view the answer.
 These are our most common question but feel free to contact us or give us a call and we will be more than happy to help!

 Do you offer parent education?

 Yes.
 Once a month, Milestones hosts evening meetings to discuss a variety of topics.
 Sometimes parent educators lecture on topics such as child development and education.
 Other months, teachers discuss the projects the children have been working on at school.

 We understand that all children need clarity and structure to feel safe and to know what is expected of them.
 We offer an environment of collaboration where rulemaking happens as a community.
 The children and the teachers are active participants in caring for their environment and community.
 Therefore, everyone’s voice is respected and heard.
 When children are allowed to be active leaders in their community, they are less likely to show behavioral difficulty.
 When issues do arise, we redirect children’s behavior to areas or times that are more suitable.
 We believe that children are doing their best to get basic needs met.
 We also believe that every child is unique and has individual needs.
 Some children may need more direction than others.
 Some benefit from practice through roleplaying or storytelling to fully process the effect of their behavior on the community.
 We adapt our discipline methods to meet the needs of each child in a safe forum that doesn’t single anyone out.

 Yes.
 We offer half-day schedules, and partial-week schedules.
 Tuition varies from schedule to schedule (https://drive.google.com/open?id=0B96EEdOdL8vYYUZWaGlJRWpyM2c).
 Please note that our philosophy works best with a minimum of 3 half days.
 We do offer 2 day a week schedules for families that would like a more ideal schedule for the future.